Physician Associate Studies PGDip

 What you will study

-By the end of the programme, you will be able to deliver holistic medical care and treatment to a standard defined by the National Examination for Physician Associates, which will enable you to work in either Primary or Secondary Care.
+By the time you complete the course, you will be able to provide medical care to a standard as defined by the National Examination for Physician Associates, allowing you to work in either primary or secondary care.

 What is a physician associate?

 Physician associates support doctors in the diagnosis and management of patients.
-As a physician associate, you might work in a GP surgery or be based in a hospital, but wherever you work, you'll have direct contact with patients.
+As a physician associate, you might work in a GP surgery or be based in a hospital.
+Wherever you work, you'll have direct contact with patients.

 - Taking medical histories